luisoos/fake-git-history/README.md

 By default, the script generates GitHub commits for all GitLab commits.
 However, if you want to generate activity for specific dates, use these options:

+> [!IMPORTANT]
+> At the moment, it is crucial to **pass both options**, if you want to define a time range.

 ```shell script
 npx fake-git-history --startDate "2020/09/01" --endDate "2020/09/30"
 ```

+## Annotations

+### Backstory

+The idea is already a bit older.
+At first, I wanted to make a web app allowing to import GitLab commits to GitHub - the challenge was to make it without needing a database.

+I actually got far with it (using Next.js), but that dream, to do it without a database was suddenly impossible, because I needed a secure place to store SSH keys (user cant interact with the shell like in this case).

+So, I left the project behind for a few weeks, but I still **wanted to show that I was coding on GitHub - just not committing specifically on GitHub -**, thus I integrated the idea (you can still find the **TypeScript class** that I used for the Next.js approach in `/src/.utils/gitlab.ts`) into this fork of a Git commit history faker.
+Only thing is: you don't fake it anymore! :)